mathigon/textbooks/content/circles-and-pi/content.md

     figure: x-media(src="images/cylinders.jpg" width=460 height=125)

-Cylinders can be found everywhere – from soda cans to toilet paper or water pipes.
+Cylinders can be found everywhere in our world – from soda cans to toilet paper or water pipes.
 Can you think of any other examples?

-{.fixme} The _Gasometer_ above had a radius of 35m and a height of 120m.
-We can now calculate that its volume is [[460,000]]m3 and its surface area is [[10]]m2.
+The _Gasometer_ above had a radius of 35m and a height of 120m.
+We can now calculate that its volume is approximately [[461,000 ± 1000]]`"m"^3` and its surface area is approximately [[34,080 ± 100]]`"m"^2`.

 ---
 > id: cone